Never Trump movement: Principles First

 Among the organizations of conservative opponents of Trump is "Principles First", which has held five annual gatherings of "disaffected conservatives".
-Its fifth conference (February 21-23, 2025, in Washington DC at the JW Marriott), had 1,200 attendees including Heath Mayo, a cofounder of the group, entrepreneur Mark Cuban, former Congressman Adam Kinzinger, former Arkansas governor Asa Hutchinson, and one Democratic Party office holder, "centrist" Jared Polis, Governor of Colorado.
+Its fifth conference (February 21–23, 2025, in Washington DC at the JW Marriott), had 1,200 attendees including Heath Mayo, a cofounder of the group, entrepreneur Mark Cuban, former Congressman Adam Kinzinger, former Arkansas governor Asa Hutchinson, and one Democratic Party office holder, "centrist" Jared Polis, Governor of Colorado.

 The conference billed itself as an alternative to the Conservative Political Action Conference (CPAC), but also welcomed political independents and "center-left Democrats under a shared pro-democracy, anti-authoritarian" banner.
-However the gathering did not end with a "clear roadmap" to fight Trump, failing to achieve a consensus on whether to fight "within Republican spheres at all, migrate to the Democratic Party or find a different path altogether.
+However the gathering did not end with a "clear roadmap" to fight Trump, failing to achieve a consensus on whether to fight "within Republican spheres at all, migrate to the Democratic Party or find a different path altogether."

 The "Summit" one month after Trump had returned to power, was notable for being "crashed" by several convicted and pardoned rioters from the 2021 attack on the U.S. Capitol, and an evacuation of the conference on its last day after anonymous death threats against some of its speakers.

 The uninvited January 6 rioters shouted at and insulted four well-known police officers—Michael Fanone, Daniel Hodges, Harry Dunn, and Aquilino Gonell—who had defended the Capitol on January 6 and were in attendance at the conference.
-The rioters included the former leader of the Proud Boys, Enrique Tarrio, whose 22 year sentence for January 6 activities had been pardoned by the Trump administration.
+The rioters included the former leader of the Proud Boys, Enrique Tarrio, whose 22-year sentence for January 6 activities had been pardoned by the Trump administration.
 This "targeted harassment" by intruders was allegedly a first for the conference, but police officer Fanone told the crowd that it was only a "small taste" of what his life has been like for four years since the insurrection.

 The conference was evacuated on its last day following a death threat against conference speakers John Bolton and former DC police officer Michael Fanone, both of whom had been critical of President Trump.
 In the Trump administration, communications director Steven Cheung quote-posted on his government account a Principles First announcement, which included pictures of the featured speakers and a link to the schedule, four days before the conference, and reposted it later.
-Journalist Tom Nichols speculates Cheung's post of what Cheung called the “Cuck Convention”, may have been for the benefit of people like Tarrio, and quotes a Middle East and Russia commentator Michael Weiss, that the actions of "pardoned putschist" Tarrio intimidating opponents of Trump resembles the pattern of thugs working on behalf of strongmen like Ukrainian strongman Viktor Yanukovych.